AdrS/cpp-debugging/README.md

 ### Cursed Binary Demo

 This demo shows examples of common errors causing programs to crash.
-Look at the comments in `cursed_main.cc` for descriptions about the root cause of each error and fixes.
+Look at the comments in `cursed.cc` for descriptions about the root cause of each error and fixes.

+Compile the binary.
+Notice some of the examples trigger compiler warnings.
 ```
-$ make
+$ make cursed
-g++ -g cursed_main.cc -o cursed_binary
+g++ -g cursed.cc -o cursed
+cursed.cc: In function ‘const int& ReturnReferenceToLocalVariableImpl()’:
+cursed.cc:126:9: warning: reference to local variable ‘a’ returned [-Wreturn-local-addr]
+  126 |  return a;
+      |         ^
+cursed.cc:123:6: note: declared here
+  123 |  int a = 7;
+      |      ^
+cursed.cc: In function ‘int* ReturnPointerToLocalVariableImpl()’:
+cursed.cc:140:9: warning: address of local variable ‘a’ returned [-Wreturn-local-addr]
+  140 |  return &a;
+      |         ^~
+cursed.cc:137:6: note: declared here
+  137 |  int a = 7;
+      |      ^
 ```

-By default the cursed binary prints a list of the examples to try.
+Run the `cursed` binary without arguments to see a list of the examples.

 ```
-$ ./cursed_binary
+$ ./cursed
-Usage: ./cursed_binary <example name>
+Usage: ./cursed <example name>

 Runs code with examples of common bugs.
-Null Pointer Examples:
+Segfaults (Null Pointer) Examples:
   dereference-null-pointer - Attempt to read a value from a null pointer
   write-null-pointer - Attempt to assign a value to a null pointer
   call-null-pointer - Attempt to call a null function pointer
-  ...
+Segfaults Examples:
+  index-out-of-bounds - Access an array element past the end of the array
+  index-out-of-bounds-assignment - Attempt to assign a value to an array index past the end of the array
+  resize-invalidates-iterators - Access vector elements through an iterator that is invalid because the vector was resized
+  resize-invalidates-pointers - Access pointers to vector elements that are invalid after the vector is resized
+  return-reference-to-local - Returns a reference to a local variable that goes out of scope
+  return-pointer-to-local - Returns a pointer to a local variable that goes out of scope
+  lambda-capture-out-of-scope - Lambda captures variables that go out of scope
+Segfaults (Stack overflow) Examples:
+  unbounded-recursion - Overflow the stack with infinite recursion
+  deep-recursion - Overflow the stack with deep recursion
+  large-object-on-stack - Overflow the stack with a large local variable
+Aborts Examples:
+  assert-failure - Program terminates due to false assert condition
+  oom - Program runs out of memory
 ```

-Pass the name of an example to run.
+Run the `cursed` binary with the name of an example to see how the program crashes.

 ```
-$ ./cursed_binary dereference-null-pointer
+$ ./cursed dereference-null-pointer
 Segmentation fault (core dumped)
 $ echo $?
 139